yash-sharma1/docs-site/docs/workwith-node.md

-## Publish to Kafka
+## Publish  Different Messages to Kafka
+You can set  the  `publishKafka` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
+Then, the full node will save the messages that you are interested to Kafka, and you can consume them in your own apps.
 The message is encoded based on `Avro` serialization system.
-The schemas are shown as below:
+Their schemas are shown as below:

-- executionResult:
+- **OrderUpdates**:
 ```
 {
     "type": "record",